sorairolake/qrtool/README.md

 qrtool encode -t svg "QR code" | svgcleaner -c - > output.svg
 ```

+If the `optimize-output-png` feature is enabled, you can also use
+`--optimize-png` option and `--zopfli` option of this command to optimize
+output PNG image.

 #### Reading and writing unsupported image formats

 If you want to save the encoded image in an image format other than PNG or SVG,